BerWang/web/resources/05_automated_test/01_unit/cpp/README.md

 This process can be done from command line on Windows or Mac.
 Just make sure you have a C++ compiler installed (e.g. g++) and have downloaded CxxTest.
 You can download CxxTest from [here](https://sourceforge.net/projects/cxxtest/files/cxxtest/)

-Once you have CxxTest installed you can unzip to a suitbale directory on your system.
+Once you have CxxTest installed you can unzip to a suitable directory on your system.

 On the University PCs g++ is **not** installed by default!
 In order to get it you can launch codeblocks from the apps anywhere system, and then you will find the g++ in the directory:  C:\Program Files (x86)\CodeBlocks\MinGW\bin\g++.exe